 The details of the marketing process and financial assessment (or viability assessment) should form part of the material submitted to the planning authority as part of an LBC application.
-The planning authority should verify the information provided by reviewing the assumptions and allowances within the financial assessment.
+The planning authority should verify the information provided by reviewing the assumptions and

 The marketing information should outline the steps taken by the applicant to market the building, detail any interest shown, and explain why this did not result in any credible offers.